dj95/kdl-fmt/README.md

 Download the binary for your platform from the [GitHub Releases](https://github.com/dj95/kdl-fmt/releases) or lone the repository and run `cargo build -r`.
 Then copy the binary somewhere into your `$PATH` (e.g. `/usr/local/bin` on Linux).

+As an alternative, you can simply run `cargo install kdl-fmt`.

 Afterwards you can use *kdl-fmt* in your terminal:

 ```bash